Updated: September 28, 2021

 Information we collect directly from you

 - Registration information.
 You need a LifeData account before you can create LifePaks in the LifePak Builder & Management System.
 When you register for an account, we collect your username, password, email address, street address, phone number.
-If you choose to register by using a third party account (such as your Twitter or Facebook account), please see “Information from third parties” below.

 - Billing information.
 If you make a payment to LifeData, we require you to provide your billing details, such as a name, address, email address and financial information corresponding to your selected method of payment (e.g. a credit card number and expiration date or a bank account number).
 If you provide a billing address, we will regard that as the location of the account holder.